` homepage~ TIANRAN QIAN ✶.✩

 Exploring how to make space in this alien aesthetic machine~

-Tianran is a transdisciplinary, research-based creative practitioner born in Hangzhou, China, and currently based in Brooklyn, New York.
-Her work investigates the aesthetic mediation of digital writing, the materiality of artificial intelligence, agency and algorithmic affect, as well as space-making and community organizing practices.
+Tianran is also a transdisciplinary creative practitioner.
+Her work investigates the aesthetic mediation of digital writing, the materiality of artificial intelligence, and urban space-making practices.
 Her multimedia projects encompass independent publishing, photography, installation, writing, and workshops.

-@Parsons School of Design, The New School
+MFA: Design and Technology, Parsons School of Design, The New School

 BA: Global Liberal Studies in Contemporary Culture and Creative Production

-@ New York University
+, New York University

 Research interests: